AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 2.1.
 AWS EC2 Account for Datacenter Extension and IPmotion
 -----------------------------------------------------------

 ..
 Note:: If CloudN is deployed for Site2Cloud function, you do not need to setup an EC2 account.
-Skip this section.
+Skip section 2.1.

 ..